kocsismate/php-di-container-benchmarks/README.md

 .\benchmark.sh host
 ```

-If you don't want to specify the benchmark URL as an environment variable then you can also pass it as a parameter:
+If you don't want to specify the benchmark URL as an environment variable then you can also pass it as an argument:

 ```bash
 ./benchmark.sh host http://localhost/index.php